Oba Otudeko

-Oba Otudeko CFR is a Nigerian businessman who serves as the founder and chairman of the Honeywell Group.
+Oba Otudeko CFR (born 18 August 1943) is a Nigerian businessman who serves as the founder and chairman of the Honeywell Group.
 He was a former chairman of FBN Holdings and founder of the Oba Otudeko Foundation.
-As of June 2017, his estimated net worth was US$550 million.

 Early life and education

 Ayoola Oba Otudeko was born in Ibadan, Oyo State, South-West Nigeria on 18 August 1943 to a royal family, thus making him an Omoba of the Yoruba people.
-His mother was a business woman.
-He studied at St. John's School,Oke Agbo, Ijebu-Igbo in Ogun State, and Olivet Baptist High School, Oyo.
+His mother was a businesswoman.
+He studied at St. John’s School, Oke-Agbo, in Ijebu-Igbo, Ogun State before proceeding to Olivet Baptist High School, Oyo.
 Later, he studied Accountancy at the Leeds College of Commerce Leeds, Yorkshire, United Kingdom (which is now part of the Leeds Beckett University).
 Professionally, Oba Otudeko is a Chartered Banker, Chartered Accountant and a Chartered Corporate Secretary.

-Oba Otudeko has also attended executive management training programmes at International Institute for Management Development (IMD), Harvard Business School and Hult International Business School (then known as Arthur D. Little School of Management).
+Oba Otudeko has also attended executive management training programs at International Institute for Management Development (IMD), Harvard Business School and Hult International Business School (then known as Arthur D. Little School of Management).

 Career

-Banking career
+Oba Otudeko began his career at Cooperative Bank in Ibadan at the age of 17 as an accounts clerk.
+He completed his Fellowship of the Chartered Institute of Bankers and was promoted to manager by age 21.

+The bank supported his studies at Leeds College of Commerce in the UK.
+Upon his return, he rose to Senior Accountant, eventually becoming General Manager and acting CEO before retiring in 1983.

-Oba Otudeko was in bank employment for 23 years, rising to become the General Manager and acting Chief Executive Officer of then Cooperative Bank, Ibadan.
-He retired from the bank in 1983.
-The Federal government of Nigeria appointed him a Director to the Board of the Central Bank of Nigeria.
+Following his retirement, the Federal government of Nigeria appointed him a Director to the Board of the Central Bank of Nigeria from 1990 to 1997.

+Investments

 Honeywell Group

 In the 1970s, Oba Otudeko founded Honeywell Enterprises.
+The company began as a trading company, importing and exporting essential goods, such as dairy products, stock fish, glass, and steel rods into the country.

-The trading enterprise company later grew into Honeywell Group, a diversified industrial, trading and investment conglomerate.
+The trading enterprise company later grew into Honeywell Group, a dynamic investment holding company with diversified interests spanning food manufacturing, oil, gas and energy services, telecommunications, financial services, hospitality, and real estate.

+Telecommunication

+Under Otudeko’s leadership, Honeywell Group made notable expansions across key economic sectors.
+One such expansion was Honeywell Group’s entry into the telecommunications sector in 2001.
+Otudeko led the consortium to secure one of the first GSM licenses (Econet) in Nigeria.
+Otudeko also made the historic first mobile phone call in the country, symbolizing the dawn of a new era in communication.